Breadcrumb

 Medicines

-A number of medicines are available to help you manage your bladder.
-These include:
+Medicines may be used to help you manage your bladder.
+They may include:

 Bowel Care

-You or a caregiver can manage your bowel problems to prevent unplanned bowel movements, constipation, and diarrhea.
-Although this often seems overwhelming at first, knowing what to do and establishing a pattern makes bowel care easier and reduces your risk of accidents.
+You or a caregiver can manage bowel problems caused by an SCI.
+This can help you prevent unplanned bowel movements, constipation, and diarrhea.
+Although managing these problems may seem overwhelming at first, knowing what to do and establishing a pattern makes bowel care easier and reduces your risk of accidents.

-- Reflexive bowel.
+- A reflexive bowel.
 This means you cannot control when a bowel movement occurs.

-- Flaccid bowel.
+- A flaccid bowel.
 This means you can't have a bowel movement.
 If stool remains in the rectum, mucus and fluid will sometimes leak out around the stool and out the anus.
 This is called fecal incontinence.

-When choosing a way to deal with bowel problems, you and your rehab team will discuss such things as the type of bowel problem you have, your diet, whether you or a caregiver will do the program, and any medicines that may affect your program.
+When choosing how to deal with bowel problems, you and your rehabilitation (rehab) team will discuss things such as the type of bowel problem you have, your diet, whether you or a caregiver will do the program, and any medicines that may affect your program.

 - For a reflexive bowel, you may use a stool softener, a suppository to trigger the bowel movement, and/or stimulation with your finger (digital stimulation).
 There are many stool softeners and suppositories available.
 You will have to experiment to find what works best for you.